AlbertoMarziali/bmw_remote_start/README.md

 - to get a 1100Ω resistance, you can put 1kΩ and 100Ω resistors in series!

 # Wiring
+You have to do the wiring for:
+- KCan2 bus
+- 12V and GND
+- Brake light switch
+- Start button switches
+- Keyfob battery
+- Keyfob lock switch
+- Keyfob unlock switch

 ## Car Wiring